datajerk/ctf-write-ups/googlectf2022/segfault_labyrinth/README.md

 print(_)
 ```

-If `write` were the only option, or if the memory was `r--` (`stat` would fail to write), then this or my original solve is your best bet, however ...
+If `write` were the only option, or if the memory were `r--` (`stat` would fail to write), then this or my original solve is your best bet, however ...

 ### Leak Stack Alternative (portable and consistent) `exploit4.py`